 After our visit to Chawton house, we relaxed in the perfect picnic spot, there is a large field with playground opposite Jane Austen’s house museum.
 We were lucky enough on the day to catch a cricket match being played with the quintessentially English backdrop of countryside and grazing sheep.
 The field offers plenty of picnic tables as well as the nice soft grass to lay out your mat and enjoy.

-Further Jan Austen locations to discover
+Further Jane Austen locations to discover

 The Visit Hampshire website lists more Hampshire spots you can visit linked to the novelist…